This post may contain affiliate links. Please read my disclosure policy.

 I’ve always thought the best sentences start with just three little words: Pop the Cork.
 Don’t you agree?

-Along with the words, the actual sound of a cork emerging from a bottle with a pop, bang or that slow phssssstt indicating the energized presence of fizzy bubbles, has the power to lift my spirits in the blink of an eye.
-Like magic.
+Along with the words, the actual sound of a cork emerging from a bottle with a pop, bang or that slow phssssstt indicating the energized presence of fizzy bubbles is amazing all by itself.

 It’s one of the purest sounds of celebration that I know, and such a simple thing, really.